Developing and implementing a strong SEO strategy for your business can generate a lot of questions.

 - Links to pages and content on the company’s website from other places on the Internet.

-- Social media properties such as a Facebook Page, Twitter account, LinkedIn account (business and personal), company blog, Google +1 account.
+- Social media properties such as a Facebook Page, Twitter, LinkedIn (business and personal), and a company blog.

 - Mentions of a business or website in social media – posts, links, tweets, +1’s, likes, etc.